Did you know many heart disease cases can be prevented through simple lifestyle changes? Yes.

 Healthy relationships play an important role in heart health.
 Friends and family provide comfort.
 This can sometimes help reduce stress and improve emotional well-being.

 Make time for meaningful conversations, laughter, and connection, whether with family, friends, or your community.
+Your heart benefits every time you do.

 Having a healthy heart and subsequently a longer and happier life is not difficult.